united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 You would like to determine the output and machine condition of a cutting machine.

-Used Sensors:
+Used sensors:

-- Light Barrier
+- Light barrier
-- Button Bar
+- Button bar
+- Inductive sensor

 With the help of Sensorconnect, sensors can be connected quickly and easily via an IFM gateway.
 The sensor values are automatically extracted from the software stack and made available via [MQTT](https://docs.umh.app/docs/concepts/mqtt/).

-*1. Connect Sensors*
+*1. Connect sensors*

 TODO: Picture or illustration of how to connect sensors